Pkrish15/spark-drools/README.md

 19) For example if you have 10 nodes cluster with 100 partitions (10 partitions per node), this Array will be distributed at least 100 times (10 times to each node).<br>
 20) If you use broadcast it will be distributed once per node using efficient p2p protocol.<br>

+# Important Point to use BroadCast Variables.
+21) Once we broadcasted the value to the nodes, we shouldn’t make changes to its value to make sure each node have exact same copy of data.
+The modified value might be sent to another node later that would give unexpected results.<br>